Details of Rochdale Canal in Littleborough

 The Brickworks dock remains in the next pound and later, over to the left are the scars of quarrying for clay.
 Adjacent to Lock 39 used to be Tetlow’ Brick & Tile works.
 Also adjacent is Sladen Wood Mill, the first mill operated by the famed Fothergill & Harveys Company.
-It was constructed on land reclaimed and the River Roch runs in a conduit beneath the mill and then crosses the now adjacent railway by a cast iron bridge.
-Punchbowl Bridge has been widened and the old canal doc, previously located in front of Sladen Wood Mill, was infilled circa 1960s to create the present car park.
+It was constructed on reclaimed land and the River Roch runs in a conduit beneath the mill.
+It then crosses the now adjacent railway by a cast iron bridge.
+The adjacent Punchbowl Canal Bridge has been widened and the old canal dock, previously located in front of Sladen Wood Mill, was infilled circa 1960s to create the present car park.
 This used to cover part of the canal but that section was removed to enable the canal to be re-opened.
 The adjacent lock (there were previously 2 locks here) has hidden pounds which help manage water supplies.

 Lock 44 is adjacent to Green Vale Mill and just beyond the canal crosses a tributary of the River Roch.
-This passed through Lydgate Clough and was for some years a fed into the Canal Drain.
+This passed through Lydgate Clough and was for some years fed the Canal Drain.
 Beyond the bridge are the remains of Pikehouse Mill, the cottages remain adjacent to Pike House Lock and Bridge 45.
 Early maps provide no clues as to why the bridge was provided although the footpath to the bridge under the railway may suggest trade across Gale Flats before the railway was built in the mid/late 1830s.
+In 2021 work was undertaken to create a flood reservoir on part of Gale Flats.
 The canal follows the contour of the hillside and creates a wide expanse of water.
 This provides a greater head of water as well as an easy location to turn barges.
 The next bridge is Bent House Bridge 46 which once provided a direct link between Bent House (which dates from the 16th Century) plus possible coal mines in the area to Todmorden Road at Gale.

 The current Bridge 49 was built as part of the Canal restoration and replaced the culverted structure which itself had replaced the original very narrow Ben Healey Bridge (pictured opposite).
 Close by was a wharf which served Cleggswood Colliery.
 Coking ovens were located by the road and canal and much of the output was transported to Hall & Rodgers works at Smithy Bridge

 Before the next stone Bridge 52, near to Brown Bank, used to be located Akzo Nobel Chemical Works.
 The site had a long history in the production of chemicals.
 Between Bridge 52 and Brown Lodge Bridge 53 the canal again closely follows the hillside.
 Beyond Bridge 53 is Paragon Works, the site of the Smithy Bridge Rail Disaster and now used by the motor trade.
 It was previously used to store rubber sheets and earlier it was a Chemical Works.
 The canal follows the contours as it passes under the Smithy Bridge Road.
+Once again, the original narrow canal bridge was replaced by a culvert which itself was replaced by the new wider road bridge dating from around year 2,000.
 On the side opposite to the towpath was located Hall and Rodgers Brick works and beyond that, where the modern housing is, was the site of New Broadfield Mill.
 Swing Bridge 55 at Little Clegg marks the western end of the canal in Littleborough but a short walk leads to the famous Clegg Hall a site dating back to the 14th Century or earlier.

 Links to other pages: